Intro

 Most students at UChicago weren't recruited athletes, but a lot of them are interested in playing sports.
 Almost three-fourths of students reported interest in playing club sports at UChicago.
 Students also showed a heavy interest in newer dorms, as the three newest dorms, Max, South, and North, were the top choice for over three-fourths of students.
 Almost 10% of students reported being undecided in their major, but students interests roughly match the majors of current undergraduates at the College, especially after factoring for undecided students.
 47% of respondents said they were interested in activism while at UChicago, these students tended to be liberal.

 44.3% of students reported interest in Greek Life.
 66% of varsity recruits reported interest in Greek Life, with 42% saying they definitely planned on joining Greek Life.
-Students who indicated interest in Greek Life are also less likely to recieve financial aid.
-Students who said they are definitely interested in joining Greek Life were half as likely to recieve financial aid as a student who was definitely not interested in joining Greek Life.
+Students who indicated interest in Greek Life are also less likely to receive financial aid.
+Students who said they are definitely interested in joining Greek Life were half as likely to receive financial aid as a student who was definitely not interested in joining Greek Life.
 Lastly, UChicago students were very optimistic about their futures.
 82% said they were optimistic about their plans for college and beyond.